marco262/my_wiki/data/dnd/subclass/battle-master.md

 **Parry.** When another creature damages you with a melee attack, you can use your reaction and expend one superiority die to reduce the damage by the number you roll on your superiority die + your Dexterity modifier.

 **Pinning Attack.**[((bibcite homebrew))] When you hit a creature with a ranged weapon attack, you can expend one superiority die to attempt to pin the target, immobilizing it for a moment.
 You add the superiority die to the attack's damage roll, and if the target is Large or smaller, it must make a Strength saving throw.
-On a failed save, the target's speed is reduced to 0 until the end of it's next turn.
+On a failed save, the target's speed is reduced to 0 until the end of its next turn.

 **Precision Attack.** When you make a weapon attack roll against a creature, you can expend one superiority die to add it to the roll.
 You can use this maneuver before or after making the attack roll, but before any effects of the attack are applied.